Nutty

 You can get a few different types of Cash ISA, which are:

-• Variable-rate: the interest you earn on your savings fluctuates in line with the Bank of England base rate (the rate the Bank of England charges other banks and lenders when they borrow money).
-This base rate has been at an all-time low recently, so a variable-rate ISA isn’t a great choice if you want your money to grow.
+• Variable-rate: the interest you earn on your savings typically fluctuates in line with the Bank of England base rate (the rate the Bank of England charges other banks and lenders when they borrow money).
+Your provider will typically pay you less than the base rate.

 • Flexible: you can withdraw money (say, for an unexpected bill) and pay it back in the same tax year, without affecting your £20,000 allowance.
 If your ISA isn’t a flexible one, you’d pay the money back and it would come off your ISA allowance for that year.
 Don’t worry, we’ll explain this later.